 Eichenberg was a touted recruit out of Cleveland St. Ignatius, which has manufactured some notable NFL players like LeCharles Bentley, Brian Hoyer, Oliver Luck, Dre’Mont Jones, and another highly-touted offensive tackle currently playing at Kentucky in Darian Kinnard.

-His recruiting stock skyrocketed after his performance in the 2016 Under Armour All-American Bowl game, where he participated against other top recruits, including Nick Bosa, Ed Oliver, McTelvin Agim, Keyshon Camp and Oluwole Betiku.
+His recruiting stock skyrocketed after his performance in the 2016 Under Armour All-American Bowl game.
+He participated against other top recruits, including Nick Bosa, Ed Oliver, McTelvin Agim, Keyshon Camp, and Oluwole Betiku.
 He earned a name for himself by routinely stopping the best of the best.

 Eichenberg had to wait until the 2018 season before he got his starting shot, sitting behind an eventual top-10 pick Mike McGlinchey for two seasons.
 Eichenberg started the season rough but improved significantly as the year went on.
 He didn’t allow a single sack and gave up just one hit on the quarterback in the final eight games of that season, including the Cotton Bowl game against Clemson.

-After a few rough patches and stretches of games in 2018 and 2019, Liam Eichenberg’s game has been downright dominant in 2020.
-In each game of tape I’ve seen, he’s been stonewalling every pass rusher he’s lined up against, including some big-time names like Patrick Jones II from Pitt, Joshua Kaindoh from Florida State, Chris Rumph II and Victor Dimukeje from Duke, and Clemson’s talented defensive line with too many guys to list.
+After a few rough patches and stretches of games in 2018 and 2019, Liam Eichenberg’s game was downright dominant at times in 2020.
+He stonewalled almost every pass rusher he went up against.
+Once again, those included some big-time names like Patrick Jones II from Pitt, Joshua Kaindoh from Florida State, Chris Rumph II and Victor Dimukeje from Duke.
+He even won often against Clemson’s talented defensive line with too many guys to list.

-Eichenberg, heading into the season, needed to show a little more strength and he needed to refine his use of hands to take that next step and boost his NFL Draft stock.
-So far, Eichenberg has delivered.
-Despite the COVID-19 offseason, Eichenberg has been downright dominant and hasn’t been afraid to simply move defenders.
+Heading into the season, he needed to show a little more strength.
+Additionally, he needed to refine his use of hands to take that next step and boost his NFL Draft stock.
+Eichenberg has delivered.
+Despite the hysterical offseason, Eichenberg was downright dominant and wasn’t afraid to move defenders.

 Eichenberg moves well in space and does an excellent job of keeping his feet controlled to engage defenders in space.
 Notre Dame designs numerous screens that flow towards Eichenberg’s side, and he does a great job of sealing and cutting off linebackers and defensive backs on the move.
 He understands angles in space and rarely lunges or over-extends when trying to hit his target.

-While Eichenberg isn’t the most athletic player at the tackle position in this draft, players like Texas’ Samuel Cosmi are more “athletic” than he is.
+Eichenberg isn’t the most athletic player at the tackle position in this draft.
+Players like Texas’ Samuel Cosmi are more “athletic” than he is.
 However, you don’t need to be an elite athlete to be a successful NFL tackle.
 Players like Mitchell Schwartz and Taylor Decker spring to mind in that regard.

-At the top of the second round in the NFL Draft, Liam Eichenberg would also be a good fit for teams like the Jacksonville Jaguars or the Los Angeles Chargers, who need to protect their young quarterbacks.
-Eichenberg’s ability in pass protection stands out in an NFL draft class that doesn’t have a consensus OT2 behind Penei Sewell.
+At the top of the second round in the NFL Draft, Liam Eichenberg would also be a good pick for teams like the New York Jets or the Los Angeles Chargers, who need to protect their young quarterbacks.
+Eichenberg’s pass protection ability stands out in an NFL Draft class that doesn’t have a consensus OT2 behind Penei Sewell.